26.5.07

 Welcome

-The introduction to the Political Objectives Test at the amusements site OKCupid says:
+The introduction to the Political Objectives Test at the amusements site OKCupid stated that:

 Most politics tests assess your opinions on a collection of controversial issues and then allocate a political label to you that best corresponds to that set of opinions.
 But you may have arrived at that particular set of opinions by happenstance rather than as the result of applying a particular political philosophy.
 This test allocates labels to you on the basis of your response to particular philosophical statements.
 The assumption behind this test is that the three most important objectives of all-issues political movements in the modern era have been Equality and Liberty and Stability.
 Your varying levels of commitment to these will determine your philosophical category (what you do in practice may be different).
 As much as is practical this test uses the universal definitions of political terms rather than any nation-specific useage.